How Harvey Weinstein’s ‘Secret Weapon’ led to a nationwide re-evaluation of the non-disclosure agreement.

 “The moment I did it, I really felt it was wrong,” she told The New Yorker.

-All told, Weinstein settled at least eight harassment claims in similar fashion.
+All told, Weinstein settled at least eight harassment claims in a similar fashion.

 The stories of Weinstein’s alleged abuse wouldn’t come out until two years later, when articles from The New York Times and The New Yorker detailed his actions—and published his recorded conversation with Gutierrez—in October 2017, the birth month of the #MeToo movement.